donny85/movies/README.md

 Select a source directory containing the media files, e.g. `./media/` and choose a path to the output CSV file, let's call it `./movies_metadata.csv`

-When looking for the metadata, let's ignore some words that are obviously not part of a movie name.
+When looking for the metadata, some words that are obviously not part of a movie name, are removed from the query string.
 There are some in `assets/stopwords.txt`, you can provide an additional list by specifying its file name in the `-s` argument.

 We take a list of files, and run it through the `movies_metadata.py`, that will look for movie records on čsfd.cz and print results to a csv table.